-First of all, Rosenberg's first name is not Stanley.
-It's a made up name by developers of Escape Velocity, a third-party addon for Half-Life.
-I thought it was official at the time.
-I used "Stanley Rosenberg" as title when I created a Wikipedia page for Rosenberg.
+Rosenberg's first name is not Stanley.
+It's a made up name by the developers of Escape Velocity, a third-party addon for Half-Life.
+I thought it was his official name.
+I've used "Stanley Rosenberg" as the title when I created a page for Rosenberg on Wikipedia.

-Me, and my friend mailed Randy Pitchford for Rosenberg's official first name, this was his reply:
+Me, and my friend emailed Randy Pitchford for Rosenberg's official first name.
+This was his respond:

 Hey, Barnz from Decay!